UNIFORM

 Within 30 days after issuance of an order determining which is the controlling

-order, the party obtaining the order shall file a certified copy of it in each tribunal
+order, the party obtaining the order shall file a certified copy of the order

-that issued or registered an earlier order of child support.
-A party or support
+in each tribunal that issued or registered an earlier order of child support.

-enforcement agency obtaining the order that fails to file a certified copy is
+party or child support services agency obtaining the order that fails to file a

-file arises.
-The failure to file does not affect the validity or enforceability
+failure to file does not affect the validity or enforceability of the

 (8)